-Where a more complex special educational need is suspected, the input of external agencies will normally be required eg Speech and Language therapist, support from an outreach worker in a Special School, an Occupational Therapist, Educational Psychologist etc.
+Where a more complex special educational need is suspected, the input of external agencies will normally be required.

 Provision for underachieving children without SEND

 Those children identified as underachieving but who do not have SEND will be included on a detailed whole-school provision map which outlines and facilitates monitoring of all additional intervention across the School.
 The map helps the School to: